ObaraEmmanuel/Formation/README.md

 app.mainloop()
 ```

->Note: Its advisable that widget names are not named as reserved Python keywords to avoid
+>Note: Its advisable that widget names are valid Python identifiers (starting with underscores/letters, not having special letters, and not being a [reserved keyword](https://www.programiz.com/python-programming/keyword-list)) to avoid
->possible issues in runtime.
+>possible issues at runtime.
->Use the widgets exact name as specified in the design to avoid `AttributeError`
+>Use the widget's exact name as specified in the design to avoid `AttributeError`

 ### formation CLI
 Formation also features a CLI to help do certain operations outside the studio such